If you'd like to support us, check out our awesome products:

 Menstrual history

-Ask the patient about the duration of their periods:
+Ask the patient when the first day of their last menstrual period was:

-Ask the patient about the frequency of their periods:
+Ask the patient about the length and regularity of their menstrual cycle:

 • “How often do your periods occur?”

-Periods typically occur every 28 days, however, there is significant variation between individuals (21-40 days).
+Periods typically occur every 28 days.
+However, there is significant variation between individuals.

 Ask if the patient has previously had any gynaecological problems: